Exawind/amr-wind/docs/sphinx/walkthrough/calibration.rst

    Actuator.T0.epsilon_min     = 2.0 2.0 2.0
    Actuator.T0.epsilon_chord   = 0.25 0.25 0.25

-Here, epsilon and epsilon_min correspond to the value of :math:`\epsilon` for the ALM without FLLC (i.e., the value found in the previous section of this tutorial).
+Here, epsilon and epsilon_min correspond to the value of :math:`\epsilon` for the ALM without FLLC (i.e., the value found in the previous section :ref:`calibrating_epsilon`).
 The parameter epsilon_chord corresponds to :math:`\epsilon^{opt} / c` and is typically set to 0.25, as mentioned above.

 3. **Turn on FLLC**: For each actuator to use FLLC, the fllc parameter must be set to true